-Physical dependence, or drug dependence, happens when an individual needs one or more drugs to function in everyday life.
+Physical dependence, or addiction, happens when an individual needs one or more drugs to function in everyday life.
 The American Psychiatric Association (APA) used to differentiate between abuse and dependence.
 Experts considered abuse to be the early phase of drug use that led to physical dependence.
 Many people view dependency as a more severe problem than abuse.
 Now the APA has replaced abuse with substance use disorder.
 Many people use the terms dependence and addiction interchangeably, but they are not the same thing.
-To recover from either addiction or dependence, it’s necessary to get help from addiction treatment services in Texas.
+To recover from either addiction or dependence, it’s necessary to get help from our addiction treatment services at Santé Center for Healing in Argyle, Texas.

 What Is Addiction?